adityak714/adityak714/README.md

 - 🌱 Currently a Master's student in Data Science - ML and Statistics at Uppsala University.
 - 🎓 Received a Bachelor's degree in Software Engineering & Mgmt. from the University of Gothenburg and Chalmers UoT, Sweden.
 - 📫 How to reach me: [Email].
-- 💻 View my [detailed Curriculum Vitae](https://embed.figma.com/proto/CIb7MVYO253E1esRtVFoOy/My-CV?node-id=9-2&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=9%3A2&embed-host=share).
+- 💻 View my <a href="https://embed.figma.com/proto/CIb7MVYO253E1esRtVFoOy/My-CV?node-id=9-2&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=9%3A2&embed-host=share" target="_blank">detailed Curriculum Vitae</a>.
 List of technologies and frameworks I have worked with:
   - Mainly worked with **Python** and **Java**, with experience in Typescript, Javascript, and HTML/CSS
   - <strong>ML/DL Frameworks and Numerical Libraries:</strong>
     - PyTorch, TensorFlow, Numpy, Pandas (Numerical Computation and Data Analysis)